Computing zero-group-velocity points in anisotropic elastic waveguides: Globally and locally convergent methods: ZGV resonances in plates

 It is important to note that the second equation in the systems (\ref{eq:exceptional_mode_motion}) and (\ref{eq:exceptional_mode_BC}) could have been obtained by differentiating the waveguide problem (\ref{eq:waveguide_problem}) with respect to $\iu k$ and setting $c_\mup{g} = \partial \omega / \partial k = 0$.
 This demonstrates that a wave field of the form (\ref{eq:exceptional_mode_ansatz}) emerges precisely at the points where the group velocity vanishes.

-We seek solutions where (\ref{eq:waveguide_problem}) and (\ref{eq:exceptional_mode_eq}) are simultaneously satisfied.
+We seek eigensolutions where (\ref{eq:waveguide_problem}) and (\ref{eq:exceptional_mode_eq}) are simultaneously satisfied.
 The combination of these two equations may be denoted as the \emph{ZGV problem}.
 We interpret it as a differential \emph{two-parameter eigenvalue problem (two-parameter EVP)}~\cite{atkinson_multiparameter_2010,plestenjak_spectral_2015,muhic_singular_2009,hochstenbach_solving_2019} that describes the sought isolated points on the dispersion curves.
-In the following, we introduce a discrete approximation, and subsequently, we present a numerical method to solve the resulting \emph{algebraic} two-parameter EVP.
+Note that although (\ref{eq:waveguide_problem}) is included in (\ref{eq:exceptional_mode_eq}), we still require a system of both equations as (\ref{eq:waveguide_problem}) guarantees that $\ten{u}\ne 0$.
+In the following, we introduce a discrete approximation, and subsequently, we present a numerical method to solve the resulting \emph{algebraic two-parameter EVP}.